A common misconception about American Prairieis that we don’t have fences. Not true!

 While we are striving to protect and restore a land base that is close to an original state, it is impossible at this point to remove all fences.

-American Prairie Reserve has nearly 600 miles of fence across its management units.
+American Prairie has nearly 600 miles of fence across its management units.
 While these fences may create barriers and hazards for wildlife, they are essential for Reserve management and grazing management on adjacent lands.
 Fences also are used to define property boundaries, keep bison and cattle on approved management units, and keep livestock from wandering onto highways.

 A Reserve fence.